mkreitze/libFBCAGen/README.md

 ![A nice level-map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/niceImage%20recolour.png)

 The above map could easily represent a cavern system full of water (represented by blue), open caves (represented by white), some dangerous material (represented by red), valuable ore (represented by black) and exceedingly rare ore (reprsented by green and dark blue).
-The beneifit of FBCA if their abiltiy to reproduce local behaviour.
-Simply changing the inital random state, we get the following similar maps, each taking a few seconds to generate:
+The meaning of each colour in any FBCA is up to the user.
+The benefit of FBCA if their abiltiy to reproduce local behaviour.
+Simply changing the inital random state, we get the following similar maps.
+It should be noted that map takes only a few seconds to generate:

 ![Another nice map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/rand1%20recolour.png)
 ![Another nice map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/rand2%20recolour.png)
 ![Another nice map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/rand1%20recolour.png)

 The following is the library that allows for easy generation and saving of FBCA for level-map generation.
 It starts by showing FBCAConsts.py, the 'header file' that defines the data structure and default parameters.
-The functions are shown later.
+The library functions (with examples) are shown later.

 # Initalizations
 To properly define a FBCA, five parameters are required.
-As shown in (thesis plug), these parameters are:
+As shown [here](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/21316), these parameters are:
 - F -> connectivity of each cell in the FBCA (its neighbourhood).
 - g -> the number of updates done to an FBCA before completion
 - n -> number of states in the FBCA